 The next most common step in AC troubleshooting is checking for a dirty air filter.
 Your AC system is more than just the outdoor unit sitting by the side of your home.
 Most systems also include an indoor air handler unit, usually a furnace or fan coil.
 The indoor unit should include an air filter that traps dust, dirt and other airborne particles.
 Whether you have a basic, 1-inch furnace filter or a more sophisticated electronic air cleaner or purifier, maintenance is the key to effective indoor air filtration and proper cooling system operation.
 Lack of maintenance can lead to a clogged filter and blocked air flow.
 These can lead to loss of efficiency, discomfort, or in more extreme cases, system failure.

 Symptoms of a dirty filter include:

 Before checking your air filter, be sure the thermostat is set for cooling and that the temperature setting is correct.
-If you still suspect the problem is a dirty air filter, consult your owner’s manual for instructions on removing and cleaning or replacing your air filter or check out our page on how to change air filters.
+If you still suspect the problem is a dirty air filter, consult your owner’s manual for instructions on removing and cleaning or replacing your air filter or check out our page on how to change air conditioner filters.
 Basic filters are often inside the furnace cabinet, but larger, 4-inch media filters, electronic air cleaners, and whole-home air purifiers are likely mounted outside the furnace between the cabinet and the return air duct.
 If cleaning or replacing the filter doesn’t solve the problem, contact your local Carrier® dealer for assistance.

 Your air conditioning system uses a chemical called refrigerant to help cool your home.
 The refrigerant is pumped through copper tubing, the indoor evaporator coil and outdoor condensing unit, in a continuous loop.
 As it flows through your AC system, the refrigerant pulls heat from your home and deposits it outside, leaving indoor air cooler, less humid and more comfortable.